-High blood presure (hypertension) risks and complications differs between men and women.
-Get facts from SingHealth Polyclinics.
+High blood pressure (hypertension) risks and complications differ between men and women.
+Get the facts from Dr Ian Phoon, Senior Consultant, SingHealth Polyclinics.

 High blood pressure affects men and women differently

 When it comes to hypertension, commonly known as high blood pressure, one should be aware of some of the differences between men and women.
 High blood pressure is more common in men as compared to women before the age of 50 years old.
 However, after the age of 55 years old, high blood pressure is more common among women than men.

 High blood pressure complications for men and women

 High blood pressure complications include heart attacks and stroke.
 Studies have shown that such complications are significantly lower in women, especially in women who have not undergone menopause.
 Between these two complications, the reduction in heart attacks is much more prominent.